Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 - _pointPos_: digit where turning on the comma/point, from 1 to 8.
 Put 0 if you don't want to turn on the point.
 - _rightspace_: places to leave free on the most-right position.
 Put 0 if you want to right-align the number.

-Returns: minus sign position (position of most-left printed digit)
+Returns: minus sign position (position of most-left printed digit).

-Note: _pointPos_ is intended to be used for fixed-point decimal notation.
-So if you must print a decimal number, you can multiply it by a power of 10 to transform it in an integer and then turn on the point/comma on the desidered digit.
+All considerations made for the _MAX7219_putun_ are applied also to this function.

 ---